nerve-bio/NERVE/README.md

 ```
 ./NERVE.sh -p1 test.fasta -g n -m True -rz True -rl 75
 ```
-3) Here, two facoltative components are activated (Mouse immunity and Loop-razor).Then, minimum length of  considered loop, with Loop-razor, is set to 75aa (from 50aa).
+3) Here, two facultative components are activated (Mouse immunity and Loop-razor).Then, minimum length of  considered loop, with Loop-razor, is set to 75aa (from 50aa).

 ```
 ./NERVE.sh -p1 test.fasta -g n -p2 test2.fasta
 ```
 4) In this case, adding test2.fasta, the component Conservation is automatically activated, allowing the user to infer antigen conservation.

-For more info about components working visit the FAQ section of https://nerve-bio.org
+**For more info about components working visit the FAQ section of https://nerve-bio.org**